mitexleo/fediroma/docs/docs/installation/fedora_based_en.md

 # Installing on Fedora

-## OTP releases and RedHat-distributions
+## OTP releases and RedHat-based distributions

-While the OTP releases of Akkoma work on most Linux distributions, they do not work correctly with RedHat-distributions.
-Therefore from-source installations are the recommended way to go when trying to install Akkoma on Fedora, Centos Stream or RedHat.
+While the OTP releases of Akkoma work on most Linux distributions, they do not work correctly with RedHat-based distributions.
+Therefore, from-source installations are the recommended way to go when trying to install Akkoma on Fedora, Centos Stream or Red Hat.

-However, it is possible to compile your own OTP release of Akkoma for RedHat.
+However, it is possible to compile your own OTP release of Akkoma for Red Hat.
 Keep in mind that this has a few drawbacks, and has no particular advantage over a from-source installation, since you'll need to install Erlang and Elixir anyway.

 This guide will cover a from-source installation.
-For instructions on how to build your own OTP release, please check out [the OTP for RedHat guide](./otp_redhat_en.md).
+For instructions on how to build your own OTP release, please check out [the OTP for Red Hat guide](./otp_redhat_en.md).

 ## Installation

 This guide will assume you are on Fedora 36.
-This guide should also work with current releases of Centos Stream and RedHat, although it has not been tested yet.
+This guide should also work with current releases of CentOS Stream and Red Hat, although it has not been tested yet.
 It also assumes that you have administrative rights, either as root or a user with [sudo permissions](https://docs.fedoraproject.org/en-US/quick-docs/adding_user_to_sudoers_file/).
 If you want to run this guide with root, ignore the `sudo` at the beginning of the lines, unless it calls a user like `sudo -Hu akkoma`; in this case, use `su <username> -s $SHELL -c 'command'` instead.

 {! installation/generic_dependencies.include !}